 Loopback data stream patterns are generated and checked by the internal SERDES block.
 These are used to self-test signal integrity of the device.
 You can switch the device through predefined tests.

-See the PRBS Test topic for more information about the PRBS test options.
+See the PRBS Test topic for more information on the PRBS test options.

 SERDES Block identifies which SERDES block you are configuring.
-Use the drop-down menu to select from the list of SERDES blocks in your design.
+Use the dropdown menu to select from the list of SERDES blocks in you design.

 SERDES Lanes